Blane245/musicgenerator/README.md

 # Versions - Changes

 Version 2 implements
-1. higher quality sound by using all instruments in a preset and using some of the gain envelope generators from the preset (specifically attack and release).
+1. higher quality sound by using all instruments in a preset and using some of the gain envelope generators from the preset.
+Full use cases for delay, attack, hold, decay, sustain, and release have been implemented.
 2. Performance enhancement by keeping a sample pool to reduce memory utilization and dynamically modifying the audio graph during execution.
 3. Overall room volume control.
+4. User interface improvements.

 ## Remaining things to do